LearnersGuild/cos/COS Overview/Player_Support_Group.md

 # Player Support Group

 **Purpose:** The purpose of the player support group session is to provide a dedicated time where players can discuss how to play the game better, gain support from each other, and connect deeply with other players.
 We do a check-in, followed by an open conversation about game-related issues.
+The purpose of a house is to create a small community of practice that meets regularly in Player Support Meetings to intentionally support each other and deliberately co-create a thriving learning culture.

 # Ceremonies

 We’ve all participated in some kind of ceremony before.
 Graduations.
 Weddings.
 Birthday celebrations.
 Cultural or religious ceremonies.
 Ceremonies are time bound, typically facilitated by someone, or multiple people, and often happen either at regularly anticipated times \(like ritual ceremonies\), or at designated times with a clear beginning middle and end.
-A ceremony might take all day \(like orientation or graduation\), or might have a more discrete duration \(like a home group meeting\).
+A ceremony might take all day \(like orientation or graduation\), or might have a more discrete duration \(like a  Player Support Group meeting\).

 Ceremonies are often powerful, and need to be entered deliberately and freely.
 It's important that everyone knows and feels in choice about whether or not to participate.

+## Climate survey
+health stat for culture is in retro as 7 questions in the retro so that there are direct stats related to COS so players will get more direct feedback on how they're upholding each tension

+climate survey is the metric for how well pods/houses are doing on each tension

+as a house you're taking on these numbers and moving them up

 **Step 1: \*\***[Check-in](Check-in.md)\*\*